Conference Registration Procedures

 - Send acceptance/welcome email to the registrant

 - Mark each registrant ACCEPTED in Raiser’s Edge after you have sent your acceptance email.

 An acceptance, once sent, is difficult and embarrassing to rescind.
 Further, once you have sent out an acceptance, you have little leverage to insist that any missing, required information be furnished.
 Thus, it is important to make a final check of the registration data before mailing out the acceptance email.
-Any registrant who is not accepted will be refund any deposit paid to Star Island.
-Programming Fees are the responsibility of the conference to refund and at their discretion.
+Any registrant who is not accepted will be refunded registration fees (deposit and programming fee).

-- Minor Medical Release Form (if required, collect the forms and bring to the island)
+- Minor Medical Release Form (Have forms sent to Island Registrar)

-- Late Arrival and Early Departure dates for COG’s are correct in Raiser’s Edge.
-The system defaults to the start and end date of the conference if left blank.
+- Late Arrival and Early Departure dates for COG’s are have been correctly noted in Raiser’s Edge.

 - Correct STATUS entered in Raiser’s Edge (Accepted, Cancel, Waitlist)

 It is important to be sure that those placed on waitlists are encouraged to persevere if there is any reasonable likelihood that they will finally be accepted.
 Therefore, the following suggestions are made:

 - Be sure to inform people promptly when they are placed on a waitlist.
 The online portal will notify registrants if the conference is full and only accepting waitlist applications.
-Registrations mailed into SIC will be entered into the database and appear on your registration reports promptly, if waitlisted, the individuals should be contact immediately as well.
+Registrations mailed into SIC will be entered into the database and appear on your registration reports promptly, if waitlisted, the individuals should be contacted immediately as well.

 - Keep those on the waitlist up-to-date regarding both their position on the list (first, second, third, etc.) and their chances of being accepted.
 If you think last year’s cancellations give an indication of what may happen this year, include that information.
 (For example, “You are third on this year’s list.
 Last year we had seven cancellations.
 I cannot guarantee you acceptance; however, had you been in this position last year, you would have been accepted by the time of the conference.”)